aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_01_Iteration_and_2D.md

 +++

-In the Gauss-Seidel method, one takes advantage of this looping order to use updated as soon as they become available.
+In the Gauss-Seidel method, one takes advantage of this looping order to use updated values as soon as they become available.
 The iteration procedure then reads:

 \begin{equation}
     \label{eq:iterkSolGS}